TD$\Delta$SCF: Time-Dependent Density Functional Theory with a Non-Aufbau Reference for near-degenerate states: Theory

 \subsection{SF-TDDFT}

-As illustrated in Fig.~\ref{fig:Illustration_some_method}(a), SF-TDDFT replaces the ordinary low-spin reference with a high-spin determinant, typically an $M_S=1$ triplet reference, and solves Eq.~\eqref{eq:tda} in the spin-flip excitation space.
+As in other spin-flip methods,\cite{Casanova20} SF-TDDFT replaces the ordinary low-spin reference with a high-spin determinant, typically an $M_S=1$ triplet reference, and solves Eq.~\eqref{eq:tda} in the spin-flip excitation space.
 The corresponding excitation operator is

 which promotes an electron from an occupied $\alpha$ orbital to a virtual $\beta$ orbital while simultaneously flipping its spin.

 The matrix elements in the spin-flip block are given by

 In the collinear formulation, however, this coupling term is qualitatively different from that in ordinary TDDFT.
 In particular, the Coulomb term does not couple spin-flip excitations,